Amon G. Carter Stadium – Armed Forces Bowl

 The view from any seat at Amon G. Carter Stadium is wonderful.
 The south end zone tunnel is where the designated-home team enters the field for the Armed Forces Bowl, while the visitors enter from the northwest tunnel.

-The Texas Christian University campus is located about four miles from downtown Fort Worth, and Amon G. Carter Stadium is right on campus.
-The campus is divided by University Drive, where there are a few restaurants popular for serving the university students.
+Texas Christian University’s campus is located about four miles from downtown Fort Worth, and Amon G. Carter Stadium is right on campus.
+The campus is divided by University Drive, where there are a few restaurants popular for serving TCU’s students.

 Buffalo Brothers is a popular place for all fans to meet before and after the Armed Forces Bowl – fans flock to this local sports bar, which serves New York Style wings, pizza, and subs.
 Dutch’s Hamburgers, a burger and beer café that faces TCU’s campus, is also a great place to eat before attending any sporting event here at TCU – Dutch’s namesake is Leo “Dutch” Meyer, a TCU grad who became the most successful football coach in the school’s history.

-There are several tourist attractions in Fort Worth near TCU’s campus, such as the Fort Worth Zoo, which is a good place for families, on University Drive near the Colonial Country Club.
-The Cultural District is also nearby, and has several museums, including the world-famous Kimbell Art Museum.
-You can also visit the Will Rogers Memorial Center, home of the annual Fort Worth Stock Show and Rodeo.
-A trip to the Fort Worth Stockyards is also a must when visiting the Fort Worth area, and is just a few miles on the other side of downtown from TCU.
+There are several tourist attractions in Fort Worth near TCU’s campus, such as the Fort Worth Zoo on University Drive near the Colonial Country Club; the Zoo is a great place for families to visit.
+The Cultural District is also nearby and has several museums, including the world-famous Kimbell Art Museum, and you can also visit the Will Rogers Memorial Center, home of the annual Fort Worth Stock Show and Rodeo.
+A trip to the Fort Worth Stockyards is also a must when visiting the Fort Worth area, and is located just a few miles on the other side of downtown from TCU.